Train and retain your team's top talent with this Ebook.

 Pro tip: Use Livestorm's emoji reaction feature to give a virtual 'thumbs up' or 'celebration' and show appreciation during the meeting.

 You want your team members to understand how their individual performance contributes to the team's success.
 While key performance indicators (KPIs) are important, you don't want to go overboard with metrics.
-Instead, set objective and key results (OKRs) which focus on outcomes rather than outputs.
+Instead, set objectives and key results (OKRs) which focus on outcomes rather than outputs.

 Here are some examples to set OKRs for your sales team: